Daniel-Liu-c0deb0t/reCall/README.md

 Each block of code has its own scope.
 This means that variables created within an if/else block **cannot** be accessed outside of it, while the code inside the if/else block can access variables defined outside of it.
 However, changes applied to variables outside of the if/else block will still stick.

 ### Functions
 reCall's functions are divided into two categories: user (programmer) defined and built-in functions.
 They can both be called in the same way.
 User defined functions have higher precedance than built-in functions, so built-in functions can be overridden by user defined functions.
+Function arguments are pass by (object reference) value, just like in Java and Python.

 Calling a function is very simple.
 For example, to calculate the log base 2 of 8, the log function can be used like so: `log(2, 8)`.
 Parameters that are passed into the function are separated by commas.
 The parentheses are necessary for function calls without any paramenters!
 The parameters can be expressions, variables, or literal values.
 A very useful function is the `write` function, which prints whatever value that is given to it out to the standard output stream.